 Whether he's inviting Winter to sit by the fire or finding strange bumps in his bedroom, Owl is a hoot!

-Watch as Owl tries to be in two places at once, or thinks of sad things in order to make a for a perfect cup of tea.
+Watch as Owl tries to be in two places at once, or thinks of sad things in order to make a perfect cup of "tear water tea."

 The study guide is available here.